redsock88/php-test-inventory-system/README.md

 To access the php server, open a cmd prompt to the project directory and enter "php -S localhost:8000".

 I used a very simple schema of one table to store the garments.
 I did not include any log-in tables since this was just a demo.
 The sql to create the table, as well as seed test data, can be found in the file "master/database create and seed.sql".

+This is a php version of my other inventory system locationed at https://github.com/redsock88/test-inventory-system